 1. Our schedule is defined by our family’s rhythm.

 For many years, autumn has been our season to travel.
 I find it challenging to reign in energies before Christmas, so we don’t do traditional learning most of December.

-Family birthdays are equivalent to school holidays for us, so no traditional learning than either.
+Family birthdays are equivalent to school holidays for us, so no traditional learning either.
 Since there’s so much to do outside in May, we direct our energies toward botany (gardening & nature drawing) and weather study (just a good excuse to use outdoor activity in science).

-I am often asked about our less than conventional approach, and if we’re not following public education outcomes, where do we find curriculum?
+I am often asked about our less than the conventional approach, and if we’re not following public education outcomes, where do we find curriculum?